melihkorkmaz/mf-react-web-app/README.md

 # Menufield Web App

-This project if for menufield web application.
+This project is a react web application for menufield.